kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

           -ik -X GET https://httpbin-vs.$DOMAIN_TO_EXPOSE_WORKLOADS/headers
     ```

   If successful, the call returns the code `200 OK` response.
-If you call the service without the proper certificates or with invalid ones, you get the code `403` response.
+If you call the Service without the proper certificates or with invalid ones, you get the code `403` response.

     </details>